Available with Production Mapping license.

 - A grouped layer represents only one of the possible grids in the feature classes.

-- Mapping, charting, and visualization
+- What is mapping, charting, and visualization?

 - A quick tour of the Grids and Graticules Designer